 The Nigerian government dismissed the pledge.
 Army spokesman Sami Usman Kukasheka told BBC News the an extremist group that is located primarily in Northern Nigeria leader was like a “drowning man.”

 He added: “The military will definitely see to the end of the insurgency in Nigeria.
 There is no surprise that he is craving for support from fellow terrorists across the world.”

 However, the announcement took place while violence continued in the northeastern state of Borno last week and over the weekend.

 At least 50 died in the Borno State capital of Maiduguri over the weekend in what appears to be the group’s third major attempt to take the city.
 There are conflicting reports about the events, but it appears that there were at least three explosions over a period of four hours at a busy fish market, at a crowded bus station and at a military checkpoint.
 The deadliest was the attack at the fish market where a tricycle taxi driver blew himself up when he was refused entry into the market, killing at least 18 people.

-Open Doors workers reported late last week that a Boko Haram attack on the village of Njaba near Damboa, approximately 60 miles south of Maiduguri, last Tuesday left around 68 people, mostly Christians, dead.
+Open Doors workers reported late last week that a an extremist group that is located primarily in Northern Nigeria attack on the village of Njaba near Damboa, approximately 60 miles south of Maiduguri, last Tuesday left around 68 people, mostly Christians, dead.
 Some reports indicated as many as 100 people killed, but BBC reported a lower figure of 45.
 The attackers stormed the town and targeted mostly men and boys before setting the village on fire.
 Among the victims were Muslims who died while performing morning prayers.